 .
 A kingdom may be an Elective Monarchy

 and normally select their kings rather than have them inherit.
-Others resort to it when the last line became extinct, or was deposed, or when there is no previously existing line of succession (in an newly independent country or a country that is replacing some other form of government with a monarchy).
+Others resort to it when the last line become extinct, or is deposed, or when there is no previously existing line of succession (in a newly independent country or a country that is replacing some other form of government with a monarchy).

 Frequently a culmination of A Protagonist Shall Lead Them

 , if the character was not heir to the throne.
 Leads to an Awesome Moment of Crowning

 often enough, though he may refuse.
 In contrast to Standard Hero Reward

 , there is no bride, and usually there is no king already, so the character becomes the monarch, not the heir.

 , where the rules just lead to someone unusual, and the Rightful King Returns

 .
 If the character is offered the crown because he possesses a specific MacGuffin

 when the government becomes a republic after the character refuses the crown.
 If the villain offers the hero this, it is often We Can Rule Together